Dustin Rhodes: Third return to WWE (2005–2006)

-Return to Japan (2007)
+All Japan Pro Wrestling (2007)

 On January 28, 2007, it was announced that Rhodes would appear at the February 17, 2007, All Japan Pro Wrestling show in the Ryōgoku Kokugikan in Tokyo.
 On February 15, Rhodes, identified as Gold Dustin, appeared at ringside during a match involving The Great Muta, resulting in a brawl between Rhodes and The Great Muta.
 On February 17, Rhodes and Jinsei Shinzaki were defeated by The Great Muta and Yoshihiro Tajiri in a tag team bout.

 Return to TNA (2007–2008)

 On July 15, 2007, Rhodes returned to Total Nonstop Action Wrestling at Victory Road and aligned himself with Christian Cage by helping him defeat "Wildcat" Chris Harris.
 In an interview on TNA Impact! conducted by Mike Tenay, Rhodes discussed accusations of having a split personality and stated that he was going to embrace it and let it out.
 TNA presented the interview as being an emotional breakdown on the part of Rhodes.
 On August 12 at Hard Justice, Rhodes debuted his new ring name, Black Reign, and a "new, darker and bizarre look".
 At Hard Justice, Harris defeated Black Reign via disqualification when Black Reign attacked several referees.
 The next week, the gimmick was explored even further, saying that Rhodes constantly switched between Rhodes and Black Reign.
 He was featured at Bound for Glory in a Monster's Ball match against Rhino, Abyss, and Raven, which he lost.
 Black Reign challenged Abyss to a "Shop of Horrors" match at Genesis and lost.
 At Genesis, Black Reign's new partner, Rellik (which is "Killer" spelled backwards), made his debut after attacking Abyss.
 At Turning Point, Abyss and Raven defeated Black Reign and Rellik in a Match of 10,000 Tacks.
 Originally, this match was signed to be Abyss and Rhino versus Rellik and Black Reign but, due to an injury, Rhino was replaced by Raven for this match.

 On Impact!, he helped Rellik beat up Kaz.
 Later the same night, he appeared for an interview, as Dustin Rhodes, without his Black Reign make-up and stated that his "alter ego" has been scaring him since when he was a little kid.
 His interview was interrupted by the furious Kaz.
 This led to a match between the two at Final Resolution where Kaz won.
 Reign and his partner Rellik then began feuding with Eric Young and his new superhero gimmick Super Eric.
 At Destination X, Black Reign and Rellik faced Eric Young and Kaz in a losing effort.
 At Lockdown, Black Reign and Rellik competed in a Six Team Cuffed in the Cage match which was won by Kaz and Super Eric.
 After three months of not showing up on television, Black Reign's profile was removed from the TNA roster page and he was released from his TNA contract.